Introduction¶

 /etc/fstab

-file of your VM, and you have move
+file of your VM, and you have moved

 the disk to another VM, do not forget to remove any reference to